 I understand that implanted pigment color can slightly change or fade overtime due to circumstances beyond your control and I may need to maintain the color with future applications and touch up sessions, depending on the service will be required within a specific time frame.

 I acknowledge that the proposed procedure(s) involve risk inherent in the procedure and have possibilities of complications during and/or following the procedures such as: infection, misplaced pigment, poor color retention and hyperpigmentation.

 I have been quoted the cost of today’s appointment.
 This appointment does not include a touch up.
 The remaining payment of the service(s) I've been quoted for today will be due the day prior to the service.
 I understand that Huemon Beauty does not provide refunds for this/these elective procedures if I cancel my appointment less than 72 hours of my appointment date.

 I understand that if I choose to reschedule my appointment, that the time I desire may not be avliable.
-If I need to reschedule my appointment and it exceeds the two month (2 month) timeframe, I understand that I will be charged an additonal $100.00 for my intiial service/touch up service.
+If I need to reschedule my appointment and it exceeds the two month (2 month) timeframe, I understand that I will be charged an additional $100.00 for my initial service/touch up service.

 I certify that I have read or have had read to me the contents of this form.
 I understand the risks and alternatives involved in this procedure(s) and I have had the opportunity to ask questions and all my questions have been answered.
 I acknowledge that I have reviewed and approved the materials given to me and I authorize Deyonne Hallberg, owner and certified microblading technician/artist of Huemon Beauty, to perform on my body the Huemon Beauty microblading procedure desired today.